hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 - Dextrose
 - Starch

-What happens when you t
+What happens when you take sugar?
+Consumed sugar activates sweet-taste receptors (past of taste buds on the tongue).
+These

 What happens in brain which makes sugary food hard to resist?